lineafab/archive-coding-imd/README.md

 <a name="videoclips"></a>
 ## 4 Text -> videoclips

-* **WHAT:** The text is very old with a old languages, but still very urgent subject.
+* **Aims:** The text is very old with a old languages, but still very urgent subject.
 How will th visual look like of the text, if I use some present content, but idea of it be for the future.

-* **TOOL:** Youtube, google serach, Premiere Pro and RunWay.
+* **Methods:** Youtube, google serach, Premiere Pro and RunWay.

-* **WHY:** Mix to present content together

-* **OUTCOME:** Video clip.
-Youtube upload.
+* **Result:** Not the greatest. it had to much interpretation and it did not resemble the text.
+I figure out that I was need to look of the all ready given visual and look into words and not interpretation.

 [<img src="https://j.gifs.com/1WvNrq.gif" width="20%">](https://youtu.be/A6jYDI_QiCk)